 It’s a way of life, a work of creative art.
 They found the land, designed the house, designed the landscape, planned the homestead, and even turned it into a bed & breakfast.

-Teresa plays the role of Uber mama, and drives her crew to dance classes, choir, curling, youth groups, soccer practice, playdates, and part-time jobs…
+Teresa Wiedrick plays the role of Uber mama, and drives her crew to dance classes, choir, curling, youth groups, soccer practice, playdates, and part-time jobs…

 Teresa aspires to ‘fill my paper with the breathing of my heart (thank you, William Wordsworth).